lucasjds/Arke.ToDoList.API/README.md

 The Arke ToDoList Challenge is:
 * **Autonomous**: The program runs separately from any other system.
 * **Testable**: The program will give a detailed report with the code coverage.
 This report is inside Tests project.
-* **Scalable**: The program can be a microservice, uses CQRS pattern, and the scructure of the program is well-designed.
+* **Scalable**: The program can be a microservice, and the scructure of the program is well-designed.
 This facilitates scalability, maitinaning a modular and decoupled architecture.

 # Getting Started
 Before starting, you require to have installed: